garretrieger/binned-ift-reference/README.md

-argparse.hpp is from https://github.com/p-ranav/argparse and is MIT licensed.
+src/argparse.hpp is from https://github.com/p-ranav/argparse and is MIT licensed.